MKKrisz/l00pr/Specification.md

 ##### Keywords
 - bpm: sets the beats-per-minute value. default: 60
 - [no]poly: sets wether playing multiple notes at the same time is allowed.
 Drastically alters the file format if enabled/disabled.
 A value cannot be provided for this keyword.
 (Later referenced as 'polynote')
-- separator: A character that separates some specific arguments.
-Cannot be alfanumeric.
-Specific characters that are used within the program also cannot be used.
-No character is defined by default, and where a separator is not specified, this can be used.
-> Example: if the separator character is set to ',' by `set separator: ,` a sine generator definition (`generator sine(1 1 1)`) becomes `generator sine(1, 1, 1)`
-This list mmay be subject to change.

 #### Generator
 A `generator` statement defines one or multiple generators for use by the note players. (explained later) Multiple statements don't override eachother, instead they add to the already existing list.